-Princeton University's Program in Science, Technology and Environmental Policy (STEP) is based in the Woodrow Wilson School of Public and International Affairs with strong ties to the Princeton Environmental Institute.
-Many aspects of science and technology policy debates have been tackled with the tools of political and economic analysis that are the traditional strong suits of the Woodrow Wilson School.
+Princeton University's Program in Science, Technology and Environmental Policy (STEP) is based in the Princeton School of Public and International Affairs with strong ties to the Princeton Environmental Institute.
+Many aspects of science and technology policy debates have been tackled with the tools of political,economic, and behavioral analysis.
 In addition to providing a systematic introduction to the field of policy analysis, the goal of the STEP program is to develop a deeper understanding of current scientific, technological, and environmental issues and potential local, national and international policy responses.
 The Program provides interdisciplinary training that facilitates communication between technical experts and policy makers.

-Increasing numbers of students in the Woodrow Wilson School generally, and in the STEP program in particular, have a primary interest in environmental science and technology policy, including global climate change, air pollution, negotiated environmental accords, biodiversity, environmental economics, environmental justice, and the connection between the environment and development.
-Research in these areas and others such as biotechnology and nuclear-weapons policy is facilitated by the Program's ties with the Princeton Environmental Institute; the Departments of Ecology and Evolutionary Biology, Molecular Biology, and Geosciences; the Geophysical Fluid Dynamics Laboratory; the Program on Science & Global Security; and the Office of Population Research.
+Increasing numbers of students in the SPIA generally, and in the STEP program in particular, have a primary interest in environmental science and technology policy, including global climate change, air pollution, negotiated environmental accords, biodiversity, environmental economics, environmental justice, and the connection between the environment and development.
+Research in these areas and others such as biotechnology and nuclear-weapons policy is facilitated by the Program's ties with the High Meadows Environmental Institute; the Departments of Ecology and Evolutionary Biology, Molecular Biology, and Geosciences; the Geophysical Fluid Dynamics Laboratory; the Program on Science & Global Security; and the Office of Population Research.

-The program offers a certificate for students enrolled in the Woodrow Wilson School's M.P.A. or M.P.P programs and for enrolled students at the master’s or Ph.D. level from other degree-granting departments within the University.
+The program offers a certificate option for SPIA master's students and for enrolled students at the master’s or Ph.D. level from other degree-granting departments within the University.
 Students may not be admitted to the University only through the certificate program.
 The certificate does not appear on the official transcript, but there is a plan to seek approval for this to appear on the transcript for Ph.D. students from other departments.

-To earn the certificate, candidates from the WWS must complete four approved courses at B+ or better and a paper.
+To earn the certificate, candidates from SPIA must complete four approved courses at B+ or better and an approved research paper.

-We encourage MPA1’s with little or no background in natural science to take a science course as one of their four STEP approved courses (which may be chosen from among appropriate undergraduate or graduate offerings outside the WWS).
-With STEP faculty approval, students with strong undergraduate science backgrounds may wish to waive this recommendation.
-STEP certificate candidates from departments outside the WWS are required to complete three approved courses at B+ or better and a paper judged to be of publishable quality if they are enrolled for a PhD. degree at Princeton.
+We encourage MPA1’s with little or no background in natural science to take a science course as one of their four STEP approved courses (which may be chosen from among appropriate undergraduate or graduate offerings outside the SPI).
+STEP certificate candidates from departments outside SPIA are required to complete three approved courses at B+ or better and a paper judged to be of publishable quality if they are enrolled for a PhD. degree at Princeton.

 Recent course offerings include: